 Who Manages Drinking Water?

 The water distribution system consists of water main pipes leaving the filtration plant.
-This includes over 890 miles of water main, 6,000 valves, 8,000 fire hydrants, the services from the main to the curb, and the service valves that control individual properties.
+This includes over 1,400 miles of water main, 15,000 valves, 11,500 fire hydrants, the services from the main to the curb, and the service valves that control individual properties.
 Anything beyond this service valve, usually located in the right of way or close to the property line (with the exception of the water meter itself and its connection) is the responsibility of the owner.
-Portions of the system, like the brick sewer lines in the central city area, were built in the mid- to late-1800s.
-Because they need ongoing inspection and repair, these aging brick sewers are one of the problems we face as we work to maintain and improve the system.

 How is Drinking Water Treatment and Management Paid For?